baris-talar/ai-toolkit-lora-installers/README.md

 ComfyUI GGUF RunPod Installer

-This repository provides a focused installer script for setting up GGUF-based models and custom nodes inside an existing ComfyUI environment running on RunPod (JupyterLab).
+One-shot installer for setting up GGUF-based models and required custom nodes inside an existing ComfyUI environment on RunPod.

-The goal is to make ComfyUI environments stable, reproducible, and low-friction by automating common setup steps and avoiding frequent PyTorch, CUDA, and dependency conflicts.

-This repository focuses on infrastructure and environment tooling, not model training or datasets.
+This script automates model downloads, node installation, and dependency pinning to avoid common CUDA, PyTorch, and package conflicts.

 ⸻

-What this repository provides
+What this does

-• A single installer script for RunPod-based ComfyUI environments
-• Automated setup of GGUF-based model files
+	•	Installs GGUF-based model files
-• Installation of common ComfyUI custom nodes
+	•	Clones and configures common ComfyUI custom nodes
-• Safe dependency handling to reduce breakage across nodes
-• Practical defaults for GPU-based inference environments
+	•	Pins dependencies for stability
+	•	Uses a virtual environment to isolate Python packages

 ⸻

-Intended audience

-This repository is intended for users who:
+Who this is for

-• Already have ComfyUI running
+	•	Users who already have ComfyUI running
-• Are using RunPod or similar JupyterLab-based GPU environments
+	•	RunPod / JupyterLab GPU environments
-• Want a clean way to install models and nodes without manual debugging
+	•	Anyone who wants a reproducible, low-friction setup without manual debugging

 This is not a full ComfyUI installer and does not include Windows support.

 ⸻

-Supported environment
+Requirements
 	•	Linux (RunPod / JupyterLab)
-• NVIDIA GPU (RTX-class recommended)
+	•	NVIDIA GPU
-• Existing ComfyUI directory with models/ and custom_nodes/ present
+	•	Existing ComfyUI directory with models/ and custom_nodes/
-• Python 3.x available on the system
+	•	Python 3.x

 ⸻

-Installation (RunPod / JupyterLab)
+Usage (RunPod)
-	1. Navigate to your ComfyUI root directory
+	1. Go to your ComfyUI root directory
-	2. Upload the installer script: comfyui-gguf-turbo-runpod-install.sh
+	2. Upload comfyui-gguf-turbo-runpod-install.sh
-	3. Make the script executable
+	3. Make it executable and run it
-	4. Run the script
-	5. Wait for installation to complete
+	4. Wait for completion

-The script will:
-• Download GGUF-based model files
-• Install and configure common custom nodes
-• Set up a virtual environment for dependency isolation
+After running, start ComfyUI normally.

 ⸻

 Configuration

-The script requires the following environment variable to be set before running:
+The installer uses environment variables for customization.

-• HF_BASE – Hugging Face base URL where model files are hosted
+	•	HF_BASE – Hugging Face base URL for model files

-Example usage:
-Set HF_BASE to your own Hugging Face repository containing the required model files.

-Additional options such as CUDA version, Torch versions, and node selection can be overridden via environment variables inside the script.
+	•	Torch, CUDA, and node selection can be overridden inside the script

 ⸻

-Low-VRAM and stability notes

-• GGUF models help reduce memory pressure
-• Dependency pinning avoids common breakages
-• Node installation is performed conservatively to prevent conflicts
-• Virtual environments isolate ComfyUI from system Python

-⸻

-Troubleshooting

-If you encounter CUDA or Torch-related errors:

-• Verify your CUDA version
-• Ensure Torch wheels match your CUDA version
-• Avoid mixing system Python packages with the ComfyUI virtual environment

-Most issues arise from mismatched CUDA and PyTorch versions.

-⸻

-Scope and intent
+Scope

-• This repository focuses on ML infrastructure tooling
-• Scripts are provided as-is
+	•	Infrastructure and environment tooling only
-• No models or datasets are included
+	•	No models or datasets included
-• Users are responsible for respecting licenses of external assets
+	•	Users are responsible for license compliance

 ⸻

 Credits
 	•	ComfyUI and its open-source contributors
 	•	PyTorch and NVIDIA CUDA ecosystems